swiftlang/swift-evolution/proposals/NNNN-allow-nonescapabable-span-ref.md

 ### Nonescapable elements in a `MutableSpan`, `OutputSpan`, and other `Span` types, or in `MutableRef`

 Support for `~Escapable` elements in mutable nonescapable containers is out of scope for this proposal.
+Mutating `~Escapable` elements in a referential container brings up questions about the lifetime requirements for those elements.
+We will need to address those questions as we finalize the design of the overall lifetimes feature.

+## Acknowledgments

+Many thanks to Kavon Favardin for his help with the implementation of this proposal!

 [SE-0446]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0446-non-escapable.md